Sub-Saharan Africa faces slower growth as US-Iran war raises costs

 PHOTO

-The World Bank cut its growth forecast for Sub-Saharan Africa for 2026 in a report published on Wednesday, saying the fallout from the Iran war was stalling the region's recovery.
+The World Bank cut its growth forecast for sub-Saharan Africa for 2026 in a report published on Wednesday, 8 April 2026, saying the fallout from the Iran war was stalling the region's recovery.

 The lender now expects growth of 4.1% in 2026, unchanged from 2025 but down from the 4.4% the World Bank forecast in October.
 Numbers were revised down since the war in the Middle East broke out in late February, pushing up fuel and fertilizer costs and threatening investment flows while heavy debt burdens already were a drag on growth, the bank said.